Laser420/fei-community-frontend/README.md

 ## Outline:

-The first 'index.js' pages renders the 'app.js' page which in turn renders a some React-router stuff.
+The first 'index.js' pages renders the 'app.js' page which in turn renders some React-router stuff.
 This router displays and manages the pages contained in ./src/pages.

 #### Within ./src/pages: